Expert advice on storing your baby's cord blood.

-“There are 80 diseases that can be treated with stem cells,” says Morey Kraus, chiefscientific officer for Cambridge, Mass.-based ViaCord.
+"Stem cells can be used in the treatment of nearly 80 diseases," says Morey Kraus, chiefscientific officer for Cambridge, Mass.-based ViaCord.

 Parents can also choose to bank a child's umbilical cord tissue.
 The cord contains mesenchymal stem cells (MSCs), which can createstructural and connective tissue.
 They can also be easily reproduced in a lab and don't have to be matched as closely to the recipient as other stem cells do.

 "Although I think it will take about 10 years or longer for MSCs to be commonly used in medical treatment, these cells show the most promise for treating inflammatory disease and tissue damage," says Jeffrey M. Karp, Ph.D., assistant professor of medicine at Harvard Medical School in Boston and a principal faculty member of the Harvard Stem Cell Institute.
 Research on MSCs is exploding: There are more than 200 clinical trials in progress worldwide.